yrmvgh/yiufcrawl/README.md

 * **High Elf**, now with keen eyes, a Tolkien-friendly bonus to noticing traps.
 * **Sludge Elf**, now with a host of evolving mutagenic body issues and orcish blood.
 * **Dorf**, your basic Dwarf, based loosely on Hill & Mountain dwarves.
-High MR and rN to keep life simple.
+High MR and rN to keep your life simple.
 * **Lava Orc**, as their heat increases, they get a fire/earth magic boost and a damage aura.
 * **Imp**, a short-lived experimental race.
 Their undead-like resistances have been simplified to just rN+.